Beyond MCQ: An Open-Ended Arabic Cultural QA Benchmark with Dialect Variants: Experiments

-\paragraph{Benchmarking.} All models were evaluated in a zero-shot setting across multiple language varieties.
-Prior work on cross-lingual prompting \cite{nativevsnonnative} has shown that non-native (English) prompts consistently outperform native prompts in reasoning and factual tasks, even for Arabic-centric models-while mixed prompts yield intermediate results.
-Following these findings, all model evaluations in this study were conducted using English prompts.
+All models were evaluated in a zero-shot setting across multiple language varieties.
+Prior work on cross-lingual prompting \cite{nativevsnonnative} has shown that non-native (English) prompts consistently outperform native prompts in reasoning and factual tasks, even for Arabic-centric models, while mixed prompts yield intermediate results.
+Following these findings, all evaluations in this study were conducted using English prompts.
+All prompts used are provided in Appendix~\ref{sec:other_prompts}.

-For the MCQ evaluation, a structured prompting template was designed to present the question along with its answer options.
-For OEQ, a separate open-ended prompting template is used to generate responses.
+All evaluations were conducted on the automatically generated dataset prior to the human post-editing and annotation stage.